IFOA-2025-DevOps-Fundamentals/intro-gcp/sections/04_lab.md

 **Step 3: Deployment on Google App Engine**

 1. Make sure you have initialized gcloud CLI and selected your GCP project.
-If you haven't already, follow the instructions here: <https://cloud.google.com/sdk/docs/initializing>. <!-- TODO: Fai sezione per gcloud CLI -->
+If you haven't already, follow the instructions here: <https://cloud.google.com/sdk/docs/initializing>. <!-- TODO: make section for gcloud CLI -->

 2. Create a new gcloud project:
     ```bash